3mmaRand/gist-lm/docs/one-way-anova-revisit.md

 \end{equation}

-A graphical representation of the terms in a linear model when the explanatory variable is categorical with two groups is given in Figure \@ref(fig:one-way-annotated).
+A graphical representation of the terms in a linear model when the explanatory variable is categorical with four groups is given in Figure \@ref(fig:one-way-annotated).

 (ref:one-way-annotated) A linear model when the explanatory variable is categorical with four groups annotated with the terms used in linear modelling.
 The measured <span style=" font-weight: bold;    color: #d264c0 !important;" >response values are in pink</span>, the <span style=" font-weight: bold;    color: #c0d264 !important;" >predictions are in green</span>, and the differences between these, known as the <span style=" font-weight: bold;    color: #64c0d2 !important;" >residuals, are in blue</span>.
 The estimated model parameters are indicated: $\beta_{0}$ is the mean of group A; $\beta_{1}$ is what has to be added to $\beta_{0}$ to get the mean of group B; $\beta_{2}$ is what has to be added to $\beta_{0}$ to get the mean of group C; and $\beta_{3}$ is what has to be added to $\beta_{0}$ to get the mean of group D. In this figure, $\beta_{1}$ and $\beta_{2}$ are positive and $\beta_{3}$ is negative.
 Compare to Figure \@ref(fig:lm-annotated).